bill-codes/anaconda-nb-extensions/README.md

 To install it:

-conda install -c wakari --use-local anaconda-notebook
+`conda install -c anaconda-notebook --use-local anaconda-notebook`

-Note: the `wakari` channel is needed here to install the jsonpointer and pandoc which are run dependencies for the anaconda-notebook.